ivaleraM/GLFM/Readme.txt

 General Latent Feature Model (GLFM)

-Compile
-Before using the code, please add path 'C\ code' and compile the sampler function in Matlab with the command: mex  -lgsl -lgmp IBPsampler.cpp

-Table completion function
-The function matrix_completion.m completes the table with the MAP solution for the missing data.
-Please refer to the function for details on the inputs and outputs of the function.

-Reproduce experiments in the paper
-The script simMiss.m reproduce the experiment on the QSAR biodegradation database.

 Description
-Please refer to Description.m
+This code implement inference on an Indian Buffet process with heterogeneous observations.
+The core code is in C, but user intarfaces in both Matlab and Python are provided.

 Citation
 Please, cite it as detailed below:
-I. Valera and Z. Ghahramani, "General Table Completion using a Bayesian Nonparametric Model", Neural Information Processing Systems Conference 2014 (NIPS 2014).
-Montreal (Canada), 2014.
+I. Valera, M. F. Pradier and Z. Ghahramani, "Bayesian Nonparametric Latent Feature Model", ArXive, 2016.

 Contact
-For further information or contact Isabel Valera at ivalera@mpi-sws.org.
+For further information or contact Isabel Valera at martinez@gmail.com or Melanie Fernandez Pradier at melanie.fpradier@gmail.com.